aws-samples/policy-as-code/content/opa/rego1/index.en.md

 ---

 ### Allow only secure ports
 Let's start with a simple CF template snippet that creates a security group.
-Create a file **template.json** that contains the content below:
+Create a file **cfn.template** that contains the content below:

 ````
     "Resources": {